FAQ Sheet on Official Ticketing for Blumenthal Performing Arts

 tickets.

-5. Why can I purchase tickets for a show like HAMILTON on resale sites when it’s not on sale yet
+5. Why can I purchase tickets for a show like HAMILTON on resale sites when its not on sale yet

 at BlumenthalArts.org?